 I’m a PhD student in Information Science at Cornell University studying digital humanities, text analysis, and feminist rhetoric.
+Right now I’m looking into the rhetorical habits of Supreme Court judges, and how the type of opinion influences strategy and style.
 Prior to returning to my graduate studies, I was an instructor in the English department, Digital Technology and Culture program, and Women’s, Gender, and Sexuality Studies program at Washington State University.
 I received my Master’s degree in English Literature at WSU and my undergraduate in English and Film Studies at the University of Nebraska.

-I co-authored, with Matthew Jockers, the recently published second edition of a textbook on text analysis with R and literature.
+I co-authored, with Matthew Jockers, the recently published second edition of a textbook on text analysis with R for literary studies.
 Find Text Analysis With R here.

 My research centers broadly around interactions between gender and technology, digital humanities, and text analysis.
-So far, this has been using natural language processing and text analysis to study gendered language.
-I’m also curious in looking at notions of digital privacy, especially in the web scraping that often undergirds NLP research.
+So far, this has been using large-scale text analysis to study gendered language.

 Multiple of my ongoing research projects investigate how text analysis unveils gendered communication habits, spanning from within political to literary documents.
 Most recently, I finished my MA thesis which investigated the strategic and rhetorical habits of Supreme Court Justices; particularly considering how the first female Justices used responsive rhetorical maneuvers to counter sexism and demonstrate capability.

-I am also curious about how authors have engaged with themes of gender and technology in speculative and science fiction, as well the study of real-world movements countering sexism perpetrated by and through technology.
+I am also curious about how authors have engaged with themes of gender and technology in speculative and science fiction.

 - PhD student in Information Science at Cornell University (started Fall 2020)